About Us

 Why join the Corsham Civic Society?

-- There are at least 7 meetings a year, currently held at The Pound Arts Centre and a wide range of topics are delivered.
-Free tea and coffee are available at the conclusion of the talk and a glass of wine is £1 cheaper than normal prices.
+• There are at least 7 meetings a year, currently held at The Pound Arts Centre and a wide range of topics are delivered.

-- The Society’s has a varied programme of events throughout the year, listed on this website.
+• The Society’s has a varied programme of events throughout the year, listed on this website – please check the events list for specific details

-- The Society’s magazine ‘Spotlight’ is published 3 times a year in March, July and November.
+• The Society’s magazine ‘Spotlight’ is published 3 times a year.

 The Pound Arts Centre, where meetings are helds.